inveniosoftware/docs-invenio-ils/docs/reference/api/borrowing_request.md

 # Borrowing Requests API

-This document outlines the API endpoints available for managing borrowing requests in Invenio ILS.
+This document outlines the API endpoints available for managing borrowing requests in InvenioILS.

 * **List Borrowing Requests**